kazunori279/bigquery-fluentd-docker-sample/README.md

 ENTRYPOINT /etc/init.d/td-agent restart && /etc/init.d/nginx start && /bin/bash
 ```

-In the [td-agent.conf](td-agent.conf) file, you can see how to configure it to forward Fluentd logs to BigQuery plugin.
+In the [td-agent.conf](td-agent.conf) file, you can see how to configure it to forward Fluentd logs to fluent-plugin-bigquery.
 It's as simple as the following:

 ```
 <match nginx.access>